RebeccaKessler/Machine_Learning/README.md

 Moreover, we continued to manually adjust the parameters until we were satisfied with the final performance level of the model.

 - **Step 6: Evaluation:**
 After each fold, the model is evaluated on the evaluation dataset.
 Here we primarily use accuracy as the evaluation metric.
-After the five folds, we calculate the final accuracy by taking the average over all folds.
-This is the final evaluation depicted in the table above.
+After the five folds, we calculate the final accuracy on the training data by taking the average over all folds.
-- **Step 7: Prediction:**
+- **Step 7: Prediction on Test Data:**
 Finally, we can use the model to make predictions on the unlabelled test data.
 For this, we first re-train the model with the optimized parameters on the full dataset and then use this model to make the final predictions.
 We then did the same using our extended dataset.
 This provided the highest accuracy on the unlabelled data.
 Re-training on the original training set and then conducting the predictions provided slightly lower accuracy (however, not sigfnicantly lower).
 This difference can be explained by the fact that a larger dataset allows the model to learn better.
 However, the results obtained by retraining on the extended dataset proved to be a lot less robust and would fluctuate a lot each time we run the model.
 In our final model (see next paragraph), we hence solely relied on the provided training data.

 **Combination of Models**